lenra-io/docs/src/markdown/features/webhooks.md

 ```

 3. The webhook will be triggered, and the data will be received in the `event` variable on the application.

-## Conclusion

-Webhooks are a powerful feature of Lenra that allow you to keep your application in sync with external services.
-By following the steps outlined in this documentation, you can easily create and trigger webhooks in your Lenra application.